 Ally offers a Money Market Account, advertising for you to “increase your earning power. keep your money within reach.”
 There is no minimum opening deposit, no monthly maintenance fees, and your money is FDIC insured.

-When you put your money in an Ally MMA, you could earn as much as 1.00% APY.
 Your MMA account will also come with a debit card and you will have access to unlimited ATM withdrawals.

-Who is Ally Bank Owned By?
+Who is Ally Bank owned by?

 Ally Bank is the consumer-focused banking division of Ally Financial.
 Believe it or not, Ally Financial initially started off as the General Motors Acceptance Corporation (GMAC) back in 1919.